sfxworks/kubernetes-on-openstack/README.md

 ```

 Openstack makes a kubeadm worker using a packer image and has it join my cluster using via userdatata in 35 seconds and posts ready status in ~ 55 seconds.

+Todo

+[ ] Sample user-data with cloud.conf
+[ ] Sample `openstack loadbalancer create` command
+[ ] Sample `openstack server create` commands with workers using no volumes
+[ ] A tidy bash script that does all of the above
+[ ] A pretty hugo github page